glossd/fetch/README.md

 ## Installing
 This is a zero-dependency package.
 It requires Go version 1.21 or above.
+Stable version is out!
 ```shell
 go get github.com/glossd/fetch
 ```